Lost-Outpost/sovngarde/GAMEPLAY.md

   > :ledger: Includes custom Septimus balance patch

   > :video_game: You can find Kaidan in Eastmarch hold's Abandoned Prison

-- [Remiel - Dwemer Specialist](https://www.nexusmods.com/skyrimspecialedition/mods/51874) - Breton engineer who will accompany you in your travels.
-She's travelled from Wayrest to explore dwemer ruins in Skyrim, but she needs your help

-  > :video_game: You can find Remiel in Markarth's Silver-Blood Inn

-- [Shirley](https://www.nexusmods.com/skyrimspecialedition/mods/45956) - Shirley Curry, the beloved Skyrim Grandma, finally comes to the game as a follower you can recruit!
-She'll join you on your adventures, but don't expect her to simply carry your burdens!
-She's got more personality than all the vanilla followers combined, and we're sure she'll be a great companion, and a friend.
-And a grandma!

-  > :video_game: You can find Shirley in a cozy little cottage called Brightwood, in the mountains east of Drelas' Cottage, north-west of Whiterun

-#### New Companions

 - [Gladys The Corgi](https://www.nexusmods.com/skyrimspecialedition/mods/50164) - Adds a friendly corgi companion to join you on your adventures!